NHMDenmark/Mass-Digitizer/documentation/Postpreocessing_openRefine_documentation.md

 `"description": "Create column newspeciesflag at based on column taxonfullname using expression grel:if((cells['newtaxonflag'].value=='True').and(cells['taxonfullname'].value.split(' ').length()==2), 'True',  '')"
   }`
 `"description": "Create column newgenusflag based on column genus using expression grel:if((cells['newtaxonflag'].value=='True').and(cells['rankid'].value == 180), 'True', '')"`
+#### [Should we have processing for novel taxon names that looks at the name format , or is that overtaken by events??]
 `"description": "Rename column familyname to family"`
 `"description": "Rename column multispecimen to container"`
 `"description": "Rename column georegionname to broadgeographicalregion"`